Many factors can cause dry skin. Here are five that just might surprise you!

 The solution: Certain nutrients can help fight dehydration.
 Vitamin B5 and vitamin E, for instance, help moisturize the skin.
 You can find them in multigrain bread and nuts, as well as almonds and cabbage.
-Unsaturated fatty acids for their part are rich in lipids.
+Unsaturated fatty acids are rich in lipids.
 Fill up on them by eating fatty fish (salmon, trout, sardines) and oils with a lot of omega-3 like nut and rapeseed oil.
 And try to avoid alcohol, coffee or tea which can cause dehydration.

 Synthetic fabrics—such as nylon, polyester, acrylic, elastane and microfiber—can irritate and dry sensitive skin.
 This is because clothing made from these materials doesn’t always let the epidermis breathe, making you sweat.
 In fact, sweat is your worst enemy in winter.

 The solution: It’s better to wear clothing made from natural plant or animal fibres such as cotton, hemp, flax, silk and wool (especially burlap, alpaca, cashmere, angora, mohair and ramie).
 And make sure to change out of damp or wet clothing to avoid getting cold and drying your skin even more.

 In most cases, skin diseases are genetic, not chronic.
 Eczema and psoriasis, among others, can be transmitted from one generation to the next.
 The common thread to these skin ailments?
 Both present dry skin as a symptom.
 Eczema can make skin red, swollen and itchy while psoriasis can cause a burning sensation and irritation.
 Parents will want to opt for a specialized care routine for their little ones who are affected.